SohamRatnaparkhi/Voice-Assistant/PRE-REQUISITES.md

 [pip install webbrowser](https://docs.python.org/3/library/webbrowser.html)

-## For downloading the source code and executable file. - [link](https://github.com/SohamRatnaparkhi/Voice-Assistant/releases/tag/v1.0.0)
+## To download the source code and executable file. - [link](https://github.com/SohamRatnaparkhi/Voice-Assistant/releases/tag/v1.0.0)

 To use the Voice Assistant through an executable file; download according to instructions mentioned in the [README](https://github.com/SohamRatnaparkhi/Voice-Assistant).